 Elsewhere in China, the Employee Risk Assessment & Tracing Tool created by IT consulting firm Shenzhen Pactera Technology Ltd. collects information on employees returning to the workforce after lockdown.
 The bots then use IQ Bot to analyze the data and help employers determine each employee’s level of risk in an effort to further prevent infection in workplaces.

 Helping industries stay operational and productive

 The pandemic has affected all industries, but not all companies are downsizing.
-For those that are adding to their workforce, such as Walmart, CVS, and Dollar General, the Employee Onboarding bot can handle the repetitive onboarding tasks to streamline the process.
+For those that are adding to their workforces, such as Walmart, CVS, and Dollar General, the Employee Onboarding bot can handle the repetitive onboarding tasks to streamline the process.

 To ease unexpectedly remote workers, the Slack Login bot provides automatic login to the Slack platform for quick, easy collaboration with co-workers.
 And, the Remote Disk Cleanup bot simplifies work for IT teams by automatically optimizing workers’ hard disks.

 Along the lines of the Shenzhen Pactera use case mentioned earlier, the Contact Tracing bot automates contact tracing in Singapore using IQ Bot.